Links on SoundGuys may earn us a commission. Learn more.

 If Apple Music is your music streaming service of choice, you should have no problems with Apple Podcasts.
 It offers a wide library of streamable and downloadable content, and it has all the basic playback features you could ask for.
 For those who want to AirPlay podcasts to an AppleTV or transition from listening on one Apple device to another, this podcast app is the most convenient pick.
 It would be nice if it had a silence trimming feature, auto-skip feature, and a hub to look at your listening statistics, but these are more nice-to-haves than need-to-haves.
 Some of Apple’s discovery features are cluttered, and it’s no secret that the app promotes shows that are already bringing in ad revenue—but, hey, it does its job.

 If you want an app that includes some of the features absent from Apple Podcasts, we recommend Pocketcasts.
 Avid Spotify listeners can just stay within that green bubble.
-Apple Podcasts isn’t even an option for Android users, but there’s always Google Podcasts.
-It’s a little more organized than Apple Podcasts and it’s super compatible with Google’s smart speakers.
+Apple’s app isn’t even an option for Android users, but there’s always Google Podcasts, which works very well with Google’s smart speakers.